PPOL 5203 - Data Science I: Foundations

 Topic Models: LDA Approach

-• Documents: emerge from probability distribution of topics
+• Documents: formed from probability distribution of topics

 • a speech can be 40% about trade, 30% about sports, 10% about health, and 20% spread across topics you don’t think make much sense

-• Topics: emerge from probability distributions over words
+• Topics: formed from probability distribution over words

 • the topic health will have words like hospital, clinic, dr., sick, cancer